-Have you noticed how easy it is to become immersed in the creative process that time seems to disappear into thin air?
-Here are 10 tips to save time.
+10 tips to save time as a creative, have you noticed how easy it is to become immersed in the creative process that time seems to disappear into thin air?

 Are you trying to juggle several balls at once – surviving economic challenges, caring for loved ones, maintaining a job and career, and creating art?